Beyoncé Reinvented The White Suit For Her NAACP Awards Look

 She was on theme — Viola Davis presented the singer with the award also wearing a white suit.

 First the women of Congress and now Beyoncé?
-Pantone, you might want to rethink 2019’s Color of the Year.
+Pantone, you might want to rethink 2019’s Colour of the Year.

 Advertisement